Python SDK

 false, the specific failure mode is in result.identity_status (a literal string,

-matching the byte-for-byte protocol-level enum across all four SDKs):
+matching the byte-for-byte protocol-level enum across all five SDKs):

 status = result.identity_status